This project will complement the four other A629 improvement schemes by improving walking, cycling and bus infrastructure along the A629 corridor.

 - Bus infrastructure that enables bus operators to introduce an express service between Huddersfield and Halifax.

-- Reducing congestion at West Vale through capacity and junction signal improvements.
+- Reducing congestion at West Vale through improvements to junctions and signalling.

 - Sustainability: The bus corridor will make bus journeys more practical, encouraging more people to use the service.
-Significant cycling and pedestrian improvements will make these actives modes more popular for leisure and commuting.
+Significant cycling and pedestrian improvements will make these active choices more popular for leisure and commuting.

 - Safety: Dedicated cycle and pedestrian routes will make journeys safer.

-- Journey times: Reduced congestion along the route will lead to improved journey times for all travel modes.
+- Journey times: Reduced congestion along the route will lead to improved journey times for all modes of transport

 The Outline Business Case for the project was approved by the West Yorkshire Combined Authority in July 2019.
 Work will now take place to progress the proposals to Full Business Case, which will include developing a detailed design that incorporates the feedback received through the stakeholder and public consultation in late 2018 and early 2019.